 For a Chocolate Version of Torcettini:

-Just remove 2 tbsp all-purpose flour and replace it with 2 tbsp unsweetened cocoa powder.
-Also add 2 tbsp powdered sugar and replace the lemon zest with orange zest while making the dough.
+Just remove 2 tablespoon all-purpose flour and replace it with 2 tablespoon unsweetened cocoa powder.
+Also add 2 tablespoon powdered sugar and replace the lemon zest with orange zest while making the dough.

 1. If using butter, make sure it is unsalted.